Skip to main content

 January 16, 2008

 The House has just passed a resolution condemning the assassination of former Pakistani Prime Minister Benazir Bhutto and reaffirming the commitment of the United States to assist the people of Pakistan in combating terrorist activity and promoting a free and democratic Pakistan.
+Speaker Nancy Pelosi spoke on the bill this morning:

 Blog Post